 Plan assets are assets that are held by a long-term employee benefit fund.
 Plan assets are not available to the creditors of the Company, nor can they be paid directly to the Company.
 Fair value of plan assets is based on the market price information.
 When no market price is available, the fair value of plan assets is estimated by discounting expected future cash flows using a different rate that reflects both the risk associated with the plan assets and the maturity or expected disposal date of those assets (or, if they have no maturity, the expected period until the settlement of the related obligations.)
-If the fair value of the plan assets is higher than the present value of the plan or reductions in future contributions to the plan.
+If the fair value of the plan assets is higher than the present value of the present value of economic benefits available in the form of refunds from the plan or reductions in future contributions to the plan.